KxSystems/docs/docs/interfaces/hdf5/user-guide.md

 Where

--   `fname` is the HDF5 containing the attribute as a string
+-   `fname` is the name of a HDF5 file as a string
--   `oname` object to which the attribute is associated as a string
+-   `oname` is the name of an object (group/dataset) to which an attribute is associated as a string
--   `aname` attribute name of interest as a string
+-   `aname` is the name of an attribute as a string

 returns an numerical list indicating the attribute shape